Ansonia phuketensis: Description

 Adult males measure 23–25 mm and adult females, based on two specimens, 28–31 mm in snout–vent length.
 The head is longer than it is wide.
 The snout is truncate in dorsal view and projecting, obliquely sloping in profile.
 The tympanum is distinct.
 The fingers are slender and bear weak dermal fringes.
 The finger tips are slightly swollen into weakly spatulate discs.
 The toes are moderately webbed and have tips swollen into small discs.
 The dorsum is brown with darker markings, often forming a reticulate pattern.
 The lore and lips are barred with orange-yellow.
 There are light yellow spots forming a row that runs from beneath the eye through the flank to the groin.
-The ventral surfaces and gular region are light-yellow, mottled with dark-brown.
+The ventral surfaces and gular region are light yellow, mottled with dark brown.
 The iris is golden with black reticulations.

 The male advertisement call consists of a series of 2–5 distinct notes, each lasting 18–38 ms, for a total duration of 0.08–0.35 seconds.
 The dominant frequency is 7310–7710 Hz.

 Distribution and habitat

 Ansonia phuketensis is only known from its type locality, Kathu waterfall, on Phuket Island, at 82 m above sea level.
 Although suitable habitat exists elsewhere on the island and on the mainland, it is likely that the true range of this species is restricted; its current estimated extent of occurrence (EOO) is only 5 km2.

 At the type locality, Ansonia phuketensis occur near waterfalls in mountain streams no more than 5 meters wide on rocks and shrubs 1–2 meters above the ground.
 They are nocturnal.
 It is not known whether other types of stream habitats are suitable.
-It presumably breeds in steams, like other Ansonia.
+It presumably breeds in streams, like other Ansonia.